ncoderz/superenum/README.md

 // [ 'safari': 2 ]
 ```

+The order of iteration is guaranteed usually when using `superenum()` to initialise the enum.

+The only exception is when using an object enum, with mixed string and numeric keys.
+In this
-The order of iteration is guaranteed unless an enum key can be converted to an integer.
-In this case it can be guaranteed by using `superenum.fromArray()` to initialise the enum, or by setting `EnumOptions.iterationKeys` to represent the desired iteration order.
+case the order can be modified by setting `EnumOptions.iterationKeys` to represent the desired iteration order.

 ```ts
 // Ensure iteration order when using integer keys mixed with strings and creating